happy-geeks/wiser/README.md

 If you open Wiser without a sub domain, then the sub domain will be hard-coded to `main` and Wiser will not check the database for the connection string, but just use the connection string from the appsettings.

+## Admin accounts
+When using multi tenancy, all users in the module `Gebruikers - Wiser` of the main database will be seen as admin users.
+Admin users are special users that can login in any tenant as another of that tenant.
+When someone tries to login, Wiser will first see if that is a user from that particular tenant.
+If Wiser was not able to login the user via the tenant database, then Wiser will check if that user exists in the main database.
+If it does, the user will be logged in and will then see an extra step for logging in.
+In that step, the user sees a dropdown with all users of that tenant.
+They can then select any of those users and will then be logged in as that user.

 ## Setting up multitenancy
 First you need a table with the name `easy_customers`, this table is needed to lookup the connection string and other information for the customer when using multi tenancy.
 This table can be created like this:
 ```sql